Hensley Meulens: Back to America (1997–2002)

-He returned to North America in 1997, and after an unsuccessful tryout with the Atlanta Braves, he reached the Majors again briefly playing with the Montreal Expos (while having a good season for the Expos' AAA affiliate Ottawa Lynx) and Arizona Diamondbacks.
+He returned to North America in 1997, and after an unsuccessful tryout with the Atlanta Braves, he reached the majors again briefly playing with the Montreal Expos (while having a good season for the Expos' Triple-A affiliate Ottawa Lynx) in 1997 and Arizona Diamondbacks in 1998.

 Unable to secure a contract with a major league team in 1999, Meulens signed with the Newark Bears of the independent Atlantic League.
-He made one last stop in Asia, playing 14 games with the SK Wyverns of the KBO League, batting only .196, before heading his professional playing career to the Mexican League with the Saraperos de Saltillo in 2001 and finally retiring, in 2002, after a mid-season injury while playing with the Pericos de Puebla.
+He made one last stop in Asia, playing 14 games with the SK Wyverns of the KBO League, batting only .196, before heading to the Mexican League with the Saraperos de Saltillo in 2001 and finally retiring in 2002 after a mid-season injury while playing with the Pericos de Puebla.